 Yes.
 The Case Cell can initiate the settlement procedure prior to the issuance of the draft decision.
-The settlement procedure requires the undertaking concerned to acknowledge the infringement and accept to be fined.
-In consideration for the settlement the undertaking can obtain a 10% reduction of its fine.
+The settlement procedure requires the undertaking concerned to acknowledge the infringement and accept the fine.
+In consideration for the settlement, the undertaking can obtain a 10% reduction of its fine.
 The commitment of the undertaking to compensate the victims of the infringement can also be taken into account for the calculation of the fine.
 If the settlement discussions are successful, the Case Cell will issue a settlement decision.
 This settlement decision cannot be appealed.
-The Prosecutor-General has adopted its first settlement decision in a cartel investigation on 22 June 2015 (Supermarkets - Case CONC-I/O-06/0038).
+The Prosecutor General adopted its first settlement decisions in cartel investigations on 22 June 2015 (Supermarkets - Case CONC-I/O-06/0038) and on 27 May 2016 (River Cruises - Case CONC-I/O-14/0028).